aherbert/gdsc-smlm/docs/analysis_plugins.rst

 Drift vector magnitude
 ~~~~~~~~~~~~~~~~~~~~~~

 The drift vector is computed as the expected distance between successive points in each dimension, i.e. the average step size [Hozé, 2017, eq 9].
-This analysis uses the Euclidean distance between the first and last point in the window to characterise the magnitude of the displacement.
-This is normalised by the number of steps in the window.
+This analysis uses the Euclidean norm of the drift vector to characterise the magnitude of the displacement.

 Gaussian Mixture Model
 ~~~~~~~~~~~~~~~~~~~~~~